itsaleplets/itsaleplets/README.md

 - 🔭 About me: I'm currently studying at Trybe to become a full stack web developer 🔭

-  🌱So far I've only done a few HTML/CSS, JS, React.js (Redux and ContextAPI), TDD projects.
+  🌱So far I've only done a few React.js (Redux and ContextAPI) and Node.js (Express) with MongoDB and MySQL projects.
+Some with TDD.
-    You'll be able to find them all here soon, as I'm currently building my portfolio.🌱
+    You'll be able to find them all here soon.🌱

    ⚡ Also, I'd love to collaborate in future projects 👯🔭